ajd213/hypercubes/README.md

 A useful function `get_clusters(N, NR, p, <data_path>)` defined in distributions.py.
 Given values of N, NR and p, as well as a directory used for data storage, the function will attempt to load the required cluster sizes.
 If data cannot be found, then it will call the hypercubes module to generate it, and then save it for next time.

+Note that the number of nodes in a hypercube of dimension $N$ is $2^N$, and hence the complexity of the hypercubes algorithm grows exponentially with $N$.
+We impose a limit of $N=32$, though computational power will likely limit studies to around $N=20$.

 ## An example calculation: locating the percolation transition

 It is known analytically that the location of the percolation transition is $p_c = 1/N$ in the limit $N\to\infty$.
 In this example, we show that the transition is apparent even for modest $N$.
 The code for this example is located in analysis/percolation_transition.py.